shovon/idempotent.js/README.md

 The source code is annotated in a JavaDoc-like syntax.
 You can read it at [`blob/master/src/index.js`](https://github.com/shovon/idempotent.js/blob/master/src/index.js);

+## Developing

+Contributing to the library is encouraged.
+If you want to work on the code, then you simply have to clone the repo, and run `npm install`.
+After which, you test the changes you've made by running `npm test`.

 ## License

 `idempotent` is [MIT-Licensed](https://github.com/shovon/idempotent.js/blob/master/LICENSE).